GAN Inversion: A Survey: GAN Inversion Methods

 \subsubsection{Discovering Interpretable Directions}

-Some methods support discovering interpretable directions in the latent space, \ie, controlling the generation process by varying the latent codes $\z$ in the desired directions $\n$ with step $\alpha$, which can often be represented as the vector arithmetic $\z^{\prime}=\z+\alpha\n$.
-Such directions are currently discovered in supervised, unsupervised, or self-supervised manners.
+Some methods support discovering interpretable directions in the latent space, \ie, controlling the generation process by varying the latent codes $\z$ in the desired directions $\n$ with step $\alpha$, which is considered as the vector arithmetic $\z^{\prime}=\z+\alpha\n$.
+Such directions can be identified through supervised, unsupervised, or self-supervised manners.
 Recent methods have also been proposed to directly compute the interpretable directions in closed form from the pretrained models without any kind of training or optimization.

-\textbf{Supervised Setting.} Existing supervised learning-based approaches typically randomly sample a large amount of latent codes, synthesize a collection of images, and annotate them with some predefined labels by introducing a pretrained classifier (\eg, predicting face attributes or light directions)~\cite{goetschalckx2019ganalyze,shen2020interpreting,abdal2020styleflow,jahanian2020steerability} or extracting statistical image information (\eg, color variations)~\cite{plumerault2020control}.
+\textbf{Supervised Setting.} Existing supervised learning-based approaches typically randomly sample a large amount of latent codes, synthesize a collection of corresponding images, and annotate them with some predefined labels by introducing a pretrained classifier (\eg, predicting face attributes or light directions)~\cite{goetschalckx2019ganalyze,shen2020interpreting,abdal2020styleflow,jahanian2020steerability} or extracting statistical image information (\eg, color variations)~\cite{plumerault2020control}.
 For example, to interpret the face representation learned by GANs, Shen~\etal~\cite{shen2020interpreting} employ some off-the-shelf classifiers to learn a hyperplane in the latent space serving as the separation boundary and predict semantic scores for synthesized images.
 Abdal~\etal~\cite{abdal2020styleflow} learn a semantic mapping between the $\mathcal{Z}$ space and the $\mathcal{W}$ space by using continuous normalizing flows (CNF).
 Both methods rely on the availability of attributes (typically obtained by a face classifier network), which might be difficult to obtain for new datasets and could require manual labeling effort.